Alert Channels

 What are Alert Channels?

-Alert channels allow you to receive notifications when an API Check fails or recovers.
+Alert channels allow you to receive notifications when an API Check fails, recovers, degrades, or when the SSL certificate of a monitored HTTPS endpoint is about to expire.
 These notifications ensure that you are promptly informed about the status of your API checks, enabling you to take immediate action if necessary.

 How to Configure Alert Channels

-2. Select Channels: Choose from the available alert channels where you want to receive notifications.
-You can set alerts to multiple email addresses, Slack channels, and/or Microsoft Teams channels.
+- Select Channels: Choose from the available alert channels where you want to receive notifications.
+You can set alerts to multiple email addresses, Slack channels, Microsoft Teams channels and/or webhooks.

 Notification Options